Andr3wHur5t/react-native-route-navigator/README.md

 ## Reading Navigation Query/Body

-You can receive URI perameters via `this.state.query` and the body object via `this.state.body`.
+You can receive URI parameters via `this.state.query` and the body object via `this.state.body`.